 Your Tax Refund and Changes to the EIC

 If tax credits were people, the Earned Income Credit (EIC) would be the party starter.
-This credit is easily the crowd favorite because, for qualifying people it can be worth over $6,000.
+This credit is easily the crowd favorite because, for qualifying people, it can be worth over $6,000.
 It is also refundable, so even if you do not have enough tax liability to eat up the credit, the EIC will increase your refund, which you’ll get as a check from the IRS.
 Clearly this credit is worth the time and effort to see if you qualify.
-And, only four out of five of the people eligible for the EIC actually claim it, so it’s a hidden gem.
+And, only four out of five of the people eligible for the EIC actually claim it, so it can be a hidden gem.

-2. There’s no retroactivity when you obtain a Social Security Number (SSN) that is valid for employment.
+2. There’s no retroactivity when you obtain a Social Security number (SSN) that is valid for employment.

 To qualify for the Earned Income Tax Credit, you must have a valid SSN.
 Previously, taxpayers who obtained a valid SSN could amend prior year tax returns (if the year was within the timeline for claim for refund and all other qualifications were met).
 Due to tax law changes, to qualify for the EIC, you now need a valid SSN by the due date of the tax return in which you claim the EIC including extensions.
 Also, any qualifying child listed on Schedule EIC must have a valid SSN issued by the due date of the return (including extensions).
 So, if your SSN is issued after the due date of a particular year’s tax return, you will not be able to retroactively amend and claim this credit.
 So, if you are waiting on the Social Security Administration to issue your SSN, you should file an extension to meet the timeline.

 3. There are tax penalties for those who incorrectly claim the EIC.